 Alison’s career has spanned multiple levels of education – primary, middle and secondary schools, and undergraduate and postgraduate courses at a tertiary level.
 She has experience in educational leadership, working with teams in curriculum, and as a coach in pedagogy.
 Alison’s experience also encompasses an international dimension as she has had input into the University of the Sunshine Coast’s International Projects Group’s ALAF programmes for teachers from Indonesia, West Papua Indonesia, and Uganda.

-Alison is an engaging presenter, and has had numerous opportuniyies to share her research findings and insights into the human trait of learning in professional and community forums.
+Alison is an engaging presenter, and has had numerous opportunities to share her research findings and insights into the human trait of learning in professional and community forums.

 Dr Chas Gullo

 Dr Charles Gullo graduated from the University of Queensland as a Dental Surgeon.
 He has also obtained a Master of Science degree from the University of London in his speciality field of periodontics.
 He is the immediate past senior pastor of Suncoast Church, Suncoast College, Suncoast Care and Suncoast Bible College.
 He has also obtained an Advanced Diploma of Ministry & Theology.
 Ps Gullo has been a member of the Suncoast Christian College Board for 20 years and has been on the Council of Christian Heritage College for almost 10 years.
 He was awarded a Fellow of Christian Heritage College.

 For the last 23 years Ps Gullo has been a member of the National Executive of Inc (International Network of Churches) which currently overseas over one thousand churches in the South Pacific.
 Ps Gullo continues to practice dentistry part-time and ministers cross-denominationally in many churches nationally together with his wife.
 He is the author of three books and has a regular column in the regional newspaper.